EricDarve/NLA/content/Eigenvalues.md

 For any square matrix $A$, there exists at least a scalar $\lambda \in \mathbb C$ and $x \in \mathbb C^n$ such that $Ax = \lambda x$.
 They are called an eigenvalue and eigenvector of $A$.

+The computational cost of computing all the eigenvalues is $O(n^3)$.
+This will be covered in greater detail in future chapters.

 ### Existence of eigenvalues

 We prove the existence of at least one eigenvalue and eigenvector $Ax = \lambda x$ with $\lambda \in \mathbb C$.